Volcano08/Pokemon-Showdown-Userscripts/README.md

 - **Ctrl+Alt+0** (**Cmd+0** on Mac) resets to 100%.
 - A brief on-screen indicator shows the current percentage each time you adjust it.
 - Your chosen size is remembered across reloads.
 - Only chat and battle-log text are affected.
 Buttons and other UI stay their normal size.
-Showdown has no built-in setting for this otherwise.

 ### Rainbow Button Colors